 What Are Refried Beans?

 Refried beans are simply a dish of cooked and mashed beans.
 Many people think “refried” in this case means fried twice.
 Not true!
-With refried beans, the word refried is a translation of “refrito” which is the Spanish meaning of “well fried” or “cooked well.”While the refried beans you see in many of your favorite Mexican food dishes are typically pinto beans, you can absolutely sub in your favorite beans.
-I love black beans so I chose to make refried black beans.
+With refried beans, the word refried is a translation of “refrito” which is the Spanish meaning of “well fried” or “cooked well.”While the beans you see in many of your favorite Mexican food dishes are typically pinto beans, you can absolutely sub in your favorite beans.
+I love black beans so I chose them in this recipe.

 Refried Black Beans Recipe